DEqual - Equality in Diabetes Care | SEAMK Projektit

 Objectives

-The project aims to improve equality in diabetes care by developing educational models that support nursing competence, especially among vulnerable groups.
+The project aims to improve equality in diabetes care and health literacy knowledge by developing educational models that support nursing competence, especially among vulnerable groups.
 The project will create and pilot teaching materials that are integrated into nursing education in Finland and Thailand.
 It also seeks to strengthen cooperation between universities and healthcare organizations.

 Target group